tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/06_Purging/03_04_Purging_Ensure_Marked_Complete.md

 Locate and click your Request.

 **Note**: It may take a few miutes for the system to purge the data.
-You can follow the progress by viewing the status bar directly underneath the **REQUEST ID** name.
+You can follow the progress by viewing the status bar directly underneath your **REQUEST ID**.
+When the status bar reaches the end of the **REQUEST ID** field and it turns green, the purge is complete.

 ![image](/articles/demo_project/DPM_Demo_Project/images/06_8_Purging_EnsureDeletion4.jpg)